dotnet/csharplang/proposals/csharp-7.0/tuples.md

 var t2 = (misc: 0, Item1: 1);             // error: "Item1" was used in a wrong position
 ```

 If the tuple is bigger than the limit of 7, the implementation will nest the "tail" as a tuple into the eighth element recursively.
-This nesting is visible by accessing the `Rest` field of a tuple, but that field is considered an implementation detail, and is hidden from e.g. auto-completion, just as the `ItemX` field names are hidden but allowed when a tuple has named elements.
+This nesting is visible by accessing the `Rest` field of a tuple, but that field my be hidden from e.g. auto-completion, just as the `ItemX` field names may be hidden but allowed when a tuple has named elements.

 A well formed "big tuple" will have names `Item1` etc. all the way up to the number of tuple elements, even though the underlying type doesn't physically have those fields directly defined.
 The same goes for the tuple returned from the `Rest` field, only with the numbers "shifted" appropriately.